ADORSYS-GIS/netbird/docs/Testing-Monitoring-stack-deployment.md

 ## 1. Overview

 ### 1.1 Purpose
-This documentation provides comprehensive testing procedures for the Grafana observability stack deployed on GKE cluster `observe-472521`.
+This documentation provides comprehensive testing procedures for the Grafana observability stack deployed on GKE cluster `<PROJECT_ID>`.
 The testing ensures all components are functioning correctly.

 ### 1.2 Stack Components
 - **Grafana**: Dashboard and visualization